Taste Untold: Performance as Taste Narrative in Architecture

 Central Saint Martins

-The thesis departs from the fact that in architecture, taste has generally been naturalised and made visually recognisable to architects and publics alike, within the logic of formal styles.
-The research argues, however, that the story line of taste, as offered by sequential changes in style, has left unexplored spaces in connection with a field wider than that of architectural form: Taste as a distinctive internalised modus-operandi by which architects embody and perform architecture, differentiating themselves as a professional clan.
-And subsequently, producing spaces which sustain such distinction.
-With this in mind, the project sets out to test contemporary perceptions of taste outside formal cannon, and to propose processes and narratives alternative to those emerging from modern and postmodern spatial structures.
+The starting point of the thesis is the fact that in architecture, taste has generally been naturalised and made visually recognisable to architects and publics alike within the logic of formal styles, such as classicism, modernism, postmodernism, etc. The research argues, however, that the story line of taste, as offered by sequential changes in style, has left unexplored spaces in connection with a field wider than that of architectural form.
+The thesis proposes taste as a distinctive internalised system by which architects embody and perform architecture, differentiating themselves as a professional clan.